lightward/mechanic-tasks/docs/email-someone-if-shipping-address-fsa-is-out-of-delivery-area/README.md

 # Email Someone if Shipping Address FSA is out of delivery area

-This checks an order and sends an email if the shipping address FSA isn't included in the FSA list.
+This checks an order and sends an email to someone if the shipping address FSA isn't included in the FSA list.

 * View in the task library: [usemechanic.com/task/email-someone-if-shipping-address-fsa-is-out-of-delivery-area](https://usemechanic.com/task/email-someone-if-shipping-address-fsa-is-out-of-delivery-area)
 * Task JSON, for direct import: [task.json](../../tasks/email-someone-if-shipping-address-fsa-is-out-of-delivery-area.json)